jet2jet/resedit-js-cli/README.md

 - Required
 - Alias: `-o`

 Specifies output executable file name.
-You can omit `--out`; the second parameter without option or, if `--in` is used, the first parameter without option will be treated as 'output'.
+You can omit `--out`; the second parameter without option or, if `--in` or `--new` is used, the first parameter without option will be treated as 'output'.

 > Note: This tool does not check whether the output file exists, so the output may be overwritten without any prompts.

+#### `--new`

+- Flag (boolean)
+- Required if an input file (or `--in`) is not specified
+- Cannot use with an input file
+- Alias: `-n`

+Generates an empty (data-only) executable binary.
+The generated binary will not contain `.code` section, so the binary cannot execute or load as a regular DLL.
+For example the binary can be used as a data file by calling `LoadLibraryEx` with `LOAD_LIBRARY_AS_DATAFILE`.

+#### `--as-32bit`

+- Flag (boolean)
+- Ignored if `--new` is not specified
+- Default: false

+When generating an empty binary, the binary will be as an 32-bit executable.
+If this option is not specified, the 64-bit executable will be generated.

+#### `--as-exe`

+- Flag (boolean)
+- Ignored if `--new` is not specified
+- Default: false

+When generating an empty binary, the binary will be as an EXE binary.
+If this option is not specified, the DLL binary will be generated.

+Note that this option does not affect the output file name (specified in `--out`)

 #### `--lang <lang-id>`